 Though I'd been dreaming of going back for years, I didn't expect to return to New York City in 2021.
 But ever since I left Colombia (again) in August, things haven't been exactly going to plan (in a good way) and I've been relearning how to embrace the unexpected.
 That's how I ended up on… Continue reading If I can Make it There…

 It’s in my blood, this travel bug.
 I was born with it, into it, and it has only grown stronger with every passport stamp, every border crossing, every coastline I’ve walked on that signals the end of a continental mass that still hasn’t been swallowed up by the Ocean.
 Every year, as I stubbornly become… Continue reading Embracing the Unexpected

 I asked for adventure and the Universe delivered.
 It was only day two and nothing was going according to plan.
-But that's okay— unpredictability was part of the plan.
-I almost postponed my flight to Florida just a week ago, worried about COVID restrictions and rising infections, toxic algae in the Gulf of Mexico, and… Continue reading According to Plan
+But that's okay— unpredictability was expected, it was, in a way, part of the plan.
+I almost postponed my flight to Florida just a week ago, worried about COVID restrictions and rising infections, toxic algae… Continue reading According to Plan

 In late 2015, I embarked on a nomadic journey through Brazil that forever changed my life.
 I wasn’t sure where exactly I would go or for how long— all I knew was I would start in the Amazon, head south to Uruguay, and stop at Iguazu Falls.
 After eighteen months on the road, I managed… Continue reading Leaving Colombia.
 Again.

 In 2018, I ventured outside of Paris for the first time and visited two other major French cities for the day.